strongbox-password-safe/babel/README.md

     Thanks for your help!
     -Mark

-# Language Contributors
+# Language Contributors - Acknowledgements
 Below is a list of the contributors for various languages completed so far.
+A big thank you to all!

 - Chinese - GY & Attis
 - French - Charles-Ivan Chesneau
 - German - @Slummi
 - Italian - Marco Ermini
+- Norwegian - Ole Aldric
 - Russian - Wishes to remain anonymous
 - Spanish - Wishes to remain anonymous
 - Swedish - Jari Häkkinen